dayye-n/parking-AI/README.md

 - Pipe real telemetry into Qdrant instead of the seeded zones.
 - Replace fallback arrays with live responses once the backend is deployed.
 - Add booking/heatmap endpoints (we already prototyped them earlier) when ready.

+## Opus Copilot Notes
+- `frontend/index.html` exposes a “Trip notes for Opus” field and a chat widget so you can interrogate Claude mid-demo.
+- Backend responses always include Opus annotations; results are cached in-memory and appended to `backend/data/opus_logs.jsonl` for later analysis.
+- If Opus is offline, the server falls back to heuristic summaries so the UI never stalls.